-A copy of our Annual Report to Shareholders on Form 10-K for the fiscal year ended December 31, 2009, as filed with the SEC, accompanies this Proxy Statement, if being sent by paper or email copy and can be accessed on the web together with this Proxy Statement at www.proxyvote.com.
+A copy of our Annual Report to Shareholders on Form 10-K for the fiscal year ended December 31, 2010, as filed with the SEC, accompanies this Proxy Statement, if being sent by paper or email copy and can be accessed on the web together with this Proxy Statement at www.proxyvote.com.
 Upon written request, we will provide each shareholder being solicited by this Proxy Statement with a free copy of any exhibits and schedules thereto.
 All such requests should be directed to Acura Pharmaceuticals, Inc., 616 N. North Court, Suite 120, Palatine, Illinois 60067, Attention: Mr. Peter A. Clemens, Senior Vice President and Chief Financial Officer, telephone (847) 705-7709.

 All properly executed proxies delivered pursuant to this solicitation and not revoked, will be voted at the Meeting and will be voted in accordance with the specifications made thereon.
 In voting by proxy in regard to the election of directors, shareholders may vote in favor of each nominee or withhold votes as to all nominees or votes as to a specific nominee.
+With respect to the vote on executive compensation, shareholders may vote in favor of or may vote against such proposal or may abstain from voting on such proposal.
+With respect to the frequency on the shareholder vote on executive compensation, shareholders may vote in favor of or may vote against or may abstain from voting on such proposal.
+With respect to the frequency on the shareholder vote on executive compensation, shareholders may vote in favor of, may vote against or may abstain from voting on such proposal.
 With respect to voting on the ratification of our independent public accountants, shareholders may vote in favor of, may vote against or may abstain from voting on such proposal.
-Shareholders should specify their choices on the enclosed Proxy.
-If no specific instructions are given with respect to the matters to be acted upon, the shares represented by the Proxy will be voted FOR the election of all directors, and FOR the ratification of the appointment of BDO Seidman, LLP as our independent certified public accountants for the fiscal year ending December 31, 2010.
+Shareholders should specify their choices on the enclosed Proxy or when voting by telephone or through the internet as provided in the Notice of Internet Availability of Proxy Materials.
+If no specific instructions are given with respect to the matters to be acted upon, the shares represented by the Proxy will be voted FOR the election of all directors, FOR the resolution approving executive compensation, FOR a shareholder vote on executive compensation every three years, and FOR the ratification of the appointment of BDO USA, LLP as our independent certified public accountants for the fiscal year ending December 31, 2011.
 See "Voting of Proxies" in this Proxy Statement, if you are a beneficial owner and not a record holder, as other rules apply with respect to your non-votes.